Brsrld/Fructus/README.md

 # Fructus

-Understand and do more practice for project.
+Understand and doing more practice for project.